It’s dandelion season again and that means my fridge is stocked UP with homemade Dandelion Iced Tea 🙂

 And people have been using them in all sorts of recipes all the way across Europe since the early millennium.

-Also did you know that these plants are actually one of the top 4 most nutritious greens on the planet!
+Did you know that dandelions are actually considered plants and are one of the top 4 most nutritious greens on the planet!
+Yes, “ON THE PLANET”!!
 And have been proven to be a lifeforce for the Bees, beetles and birds.

 Dandelions are a superfood and should be treated as such.
 Because they has the ability to detox the liver, skin and stomach and help you lose weight all at the same time.